Eating Disorders and College Students

 For more information on eating disorders, the referral process, and more, visit our website or contact us.

 To learn more about this topic, attend our complimentary continuing education event, “Eating Disorders and College Campuses: Unique Opportunities, Challenges, and Responsibilities,” presented by Sydney Brodeur-Johnson, PhD, LCP, CEDS, on August 11.
 Register today!

 About the Author

-Sydney Brodeur-Johnson, PhD, LCP is passionate about providing best-practice, research-informed, and multiculturally competent treatment to patients and their families suffering from eating disorders.
+Sydney Brodeur-Johnson, PhD, LCP, CEDS, is passionate about providing best-practice, research-informed and multiculturally competent treatment to patients and their families suffering with eating disorders.
 She is committed to increasing access to effective treatment, training professionals to deliver gold-standard care, and empowering them to be the best providers and people they can be.

 Dr. Brodeur received her PhD in Counseling Psychology from Virginia Commonwealth University (VCU) in 2005 and completed a postdoctoral fellowship at the University of Alabama at Birmingham with a concentration in the interdisciplinary treatment of adolescents with eating disorders.
 She assisted with the opening of Carolina House, a residential eating disorder treatment facility in Durham, NC, and was the first Center Director there.
 From 2008–2019 Sydney served as the eating disorder specialist and Associate Director for Training at University Counseling Services at VCU.
 In that role, she maintained APA accreditation of the psychology internship program and was the administrator for the training program for students in psychology, social work, and counselor education.
 She also served as a member of the center’s executive team.